-The “principal” grants the powers, and the person who receives these powers is called the “agent.”
+The “principal” is the person granting the powers, and the “agent” is the person acting on the principal’s behalf.
 For your document to be legally-binding, it must comply with Arizona state laws.

-Choose one or more of the following types of powers of attorney depending on your requirements.
+Choose one or more of the following types of powers of attorney depending on what kind of authority you want to give your agent and when you want the document to take effect.

 Arizona (AZ) Power of Attorney Documents